rundeck/docs/docs/manual/workflow-steps/datadog.md

 - **Title**: The title of the new event being created.

 - **Incident Commander**: The ID of the user who should be assigned as the commander on the incident.
+This can be found in Datadog by selecting "Teams" in the bottom left corner, selecting the user you want, and copying their ID from the URL of that page.

 - **Incident Customer Scope**: The scope of the customer impact for the incident that is being created.